 Arrange extra nights in Santiago or enjoy breakfast, then make your way to Santiago Airport.
 If you have time, explore the old city of Santiago de Compostela before you leave.

 What to Expect

-Accommodation is in nice 2-star and 3-star hotels and guesthouses.
+Accommodation is in nice 1-star, 2-star and 3-star hotels and guesthouses.
 They all have private en-suite rooms and offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.
 Please note that many rooms with en-suite/private facilities have a shower rather than a bath, usually because of limited space.

 Click to view default hotels

 - Casa Antiga do Monte (Padrón)

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included (usually buffet breakfast/coffee and toast/bread/croissant).
 When no restaurant location is available en route, lunches and snacks should either be bought from local shops or packed lunches can be pre-ordered from your hotel the night before.
 Dinner is available at the restaurant of your accommodation or in the towns where you overnight.